IVDC-Club-IIT-Indore/IITISoC-23-IVR1-LaneDetection-using-LimitedComputationPower/Lane_detection_using_DL/LSTR-Lane detection/README.md

 deployment of model on edge devices was kept in mind.
 This model can reach real-time on embedded device Jetson TX2 with TensorRT deployment.

 ## Requirements
 Check the requirements.txt file.
-Additionally you'll have to download the trained models
+Additionally you'll have to download the onnx models and the pretrained Pytorch model

 ## Installation
-Initially navigate to C drive of your dive and create a folder named LSTR
+Navigate to C drive and create a folder named LSTR
 ```
 cd C:\
 mkdir LSTR
 cd C:\LSTR
 ```
-Then create a conda environment.
-Then install the requirements using the pip command
+create a conda environment.
+Then install the requirements using pip command
 ```
 conda create --name LSTR
 conda activate LSTR
 pip install -r requirements.txt
 ```

+## ONNX model
+The model zip file can be found [here].(https://drive.google.com/drive/folders/1oDUhy5k3RyvNLO8nYoVOLng55ua8-z2q?usp=sharing)

-## Downloads
+## Orginal Pytorch model
+The pretrained pytorch model can be found [here].(https://drive.google.com/drive/folders/1zMSSeZdBQ1s7taKrhU-mtEiTnz5goFTK?usp=sharing)

 ## Results
 Lanes predicted using this model along with the input videos and images can be found [here](https://drive.google.com/drive/folders/1O5_s5Do6JK9OnM6kb-BMITNsS5R5h06w?usp=sharing)